greati/roi-marker/README.md

 ## Installation

-You will need, besides the classic packages regarding to C++ compillation, the exiv2, wxWidgets and boost libraries.
+You will need, besides the classic packages regarding to C++ compilation, the exiv2, wxWidgets and boost libraries.

-##Doubts?
+## Doubts?

 Refer to my e-mail, greati@ufrn.edu.br.